vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2021-0028/README.md

 The upcoming holiday weeks will provide an opportunity for attackers to operate without being detected.
 The most common method of attack against infrastructure systems is through compromised credentials.
 The most common method of compromising infrastructure admin credentials is by compromising a centralized directory, like Active Directory, which is used by systems for both authentication AND authorization.
 Using groups to authorize people to log into infrastructure means that a rogue Domain Admin can simply add themselves to that group and log in, at which point they have dangerous levels of access to core infrastructure systems.
 What is especially tricky is that attackers who are using compromised credentials do not generate failed login messages, so to detect them you need to audit login successes, too.

 Your organization should be thinking about this and taking action to make the holiday season a secure one.
 Do this by auditing access to your systems, seriously restricting access to management interfaces, ensuring that systems like Active Directory are fully patched, and making sure backups are fully isolated and protected.
 You should also be preparing people and processes for the upcoming time off, so that if something bad happens you know who to call, what your business continuity processes are, and who your incident response team or provider is.
-We discuss many of these topics and offer practical steps you can take right now our “[Practical Ideas for Ransomware Resilience](https://github.com/vmware/vcf-security-and-compliance-guidelines/blob/main/ransomware-resources/Practical-Ideas-for-Ransomware-Resilience.md)” paper which is freely available on this site.
+We discuss many of these topics and offer practical steps you can take right now our “[Practical Ideas for Ransomware Resilience](https://github.com/vmware/vcf-security-and-compliance-guidelines/blob/main/threat-resources/Ransomware/Practical-Ideas-for-Ransomware-Resilience.md)” paper which is freely available on this site.

 That is all for now.
-Key takeaways here: the change in CVSS score doesn’t change the mitigation strategies, we continue to work on workarounds to ensure they are clear and helpful, we continue to work on releasing product updates, and we urge you to be thinking about preparations for the holiday season.
+Key takeaways here: the change in CVSS score doesn’t change the mitigation strategies; we continue to work on workarounds to ensure they are clear and helpful; we continue to work on releasing product updates; and we urge you to be thinking about preparations for the holiday season.

 The Q&A was updated below with new information from previous updates here.
 The VMSA was updated for the change in CVSS score.
-Workarounds have been updated and are too numerous to note, please subscribe to the individual articles so you are notified when there is an update.
+Workarounds have been updated and are too numerous to note; please subscribe to the individual articles so you are notified when there is an update.
 Also note that you can leave feedback on Knowledge Base articles if there is something that concerns you or is unclear!

 If you have feedback or questions we ask that you please direct them to your Technical Account Managers and/or account team first if they are not break/fix issues.
 We appreciate you and are working hard around the clock to help keep you and your environments safe and secure.
 Thank you.